Education • Practice • Safer Habits

 Fake invoices, QR traps, threats, and “official” looking letters.

-These modules cover common storylines attackers use — across any channel.
+These cover the storylines and tactics scammers use across any channel.

 Bait offers